ouaibe/dreo-cloudcutter/README.md

 ## The Current Integrations

 I was thus quite happy to see that there existed an [alternative for Dreo fans](https://github.com/JeffSteinbok/hass-dreo) to control them via Home Assistant, thanks to the hard work by [Jeff Steinbok](https://github.com/JeffSteinbok).
-This integration is based on the work by [Gavin Zyonse](https://github.com/zyonse) for on the [Dreo Homebridge integration](https://github.com/zyonse/homebridge-dreo).
+This integration is based on the work by [Gavin Zyonse](https://github.com/zyonse) for the [Dreo Homebridge integration](https://github.com/zyonse/homebridge-dreo).

 These are great, I don't need the basic and upsell-ridden Dreo app, but wait a minute...
 These still depend on the cloud!😩